hugo-apero/hugo-apero-docs/content/start/01-setup/index.md

 ## You made it!

-With all this preparation in place, you are ready!
+With all this preparation in place, you are ready to [create your site](../02-create)